Dhananjaya Y. Chandrachud: Environment

-One of Chandrachud's significant opinions in the sphere of environmental law is his judgment in Hanuman Laxman Aroskar vs Union of India.
+One of Chandrachud's significant opinions in the sphere of environmental law is his judgment in the Hanuman Laxman Aroskar vs Union of India case.
 A challenge was brought before the Supreme Court against the order of the National Green Tribunal upholding the grant of an Environmental Clearance to a proposed greenfield international airport at Mopa in Goa.
 A myriad of contentions were urged by the appellants questioning the grant of the clearance, which included the failure to make disclosures on forests and Ecologically Sensitive Zones as well as a faulty appraisal process and the use of erroneous sampling points.
 The Court observed the numerous deficiencies in the process leading to the grant of the clearance and directed that a rapid EIA be conducted afresh by the project proponent.
 The Court highlighted that compliance with the core governing notification is mandatory in the following terms:The 2006 notification represents an independent code with the avowed objective of balancing the development agenda with the protection of the environment.
 An applicant cannot claim an EC, under the 2006 notification, based on substantial or proportionate compliance with the terms stipulated in the notification.
 The terms of the notification lay down strict standards that must be complied with by an applicant seeking an EC for a proposed project.
 The burden of establishing environmental compliance rests on a project proponent who intends to bring about a change in the existing state of the environment… There can be no gambles with the environment: a 'heads I win, tails you lose' approach is simply unacceptable; unacceptable if we are to preserve environmental governance under the rule of law.The judgment has expounded on the concept of the 'environmental rule of law' as a groundwork for the protection of the environment.
 The judgment was also welcomed by the United Nations Environment Program.
 In a separate section titled the 'Environmental Rule of Law', the Court drew from vast literature on environmental law which included the UN Sustainable Development Goals and the work of Amartya Sen and Dhvani Mehta to draw a link between the protection of the environment and the right to life under Article 21 of the Indian Constitution.